dongheenam/dongheenam.info/content/posts/2022/svelte-object-store.md

 ## Introduction

 [Svelte stores](https://svelte.dev/docs#run-time-svelte-store) are an amazing tool to make writing an app in Svelte more exciting.
-You just need one line of code, `$` syntax and a simple `bind:` to create a global state:
+You just need one line of code with `$` and `bind:` to create an input connected to a global state:

 ```svelte
 <script>